jundalisay/mahahex/content/economics/maharlika-2050.md

 With the 3 classes weakened, the Philippine economy easily collapsed after pandemic struck.
 To get back on its feet, it had to incur a huge Php 12 trillion debt.

-The debt is in money which is the expertise of the monied interests. **Thus, the solution to the problem created by the merchant class is also facilitated by that same merchant class.**
+The debt is in money which is the expertise of the monied interests. **Thus, the solution to the problem created by the trader class is also facilitated by that same trader class.**

 It would be like getting thieves to be in charge of security in your estate.
 They would allow expert burglaries which can only be solved by themselves to keep themselves employed and relevant while gaining commissions from those burglars.
 This leads to a double revenue stream to help keep them in power for a very long time until someone can connect the dots and expose their scam.

 Such a genius scheme in macroeconomics really began in the 1970s after the Nixon shock.
 Billionaire investor Jeremy Grantham explains:

 {{< youtube hIKG2YpFoFQ >}}

-The profit maximization doctrine of the merchant class stops growth.
-And so the merchant class lobbies for public debt, as Keynesian "deficit spending".
+The profit maximization doctrine of the trader class stops growth.
+And so the traders lobbies for public debt, as Keynesian "deficit spending".
 This is really paid for by the entire society.

-Thus, the public subsidizes the lavish lifestyle of the overgrown merchant class.
+Thus, the public subsidizes the lavish lifestyle of the traders.

 {{< q a="smith" >}}
 The middle and upper classes, if they understand their own interest, should always oppose all taxes on necessities and direct taxes on the wages of labour.
 The final payment of such taxes all fall on themselves, with a big overcharge.